Colman-Bashore/RPr-Malcomb-2014/docs/report/bashore-analysis-plan.md

-# Planned revisions to reproduction of Malcomb et al (2014)
+# Revisions to reproduction of Malcomb et al (2014)

 ## Author: Colman Bashore